 Is your blackjack percentage of winning low and you’re wondering why?
 Let us enlighten you a bit.
 You must have heard about the blackjack house edge.
-Well, if you haven’t, the house edge (HE) is a statistical way of determining the advantage the casino has over a player.
+House edge (HE) is the statistical way to determine the advantage the casino has over a player.
 Understanding the way it works makes it easier for players to find their way around it and have better chances of winning.
+Let’s look into and learn more about the house advantage.

 House edge in Blackjack is lower than other casino games

 Blackjack odds are much lower than other games.
 Most often, the house edge in blackjack in most casinos is 0.5%.
 So, imagine with such a small house edge, you’d only be losing a couple of pence if you wager £100.
-However, this sounds quite unbelievable, and one might even wonder why casinos would still offer to play at blackjack.
+However, this sounds quite unbelievable, and one might even wonder why casinos would still offer to play blackjack on their book.

 As it turns out, the house edge in this type of casino game can fluctuate depending on your level of skill.
 Some players are so weak in blackjack that they give away another 1.5% HE to the casino.
 Therefore, the HE against such players can get up to 2% or thereabout.

 Remember the previous question; why does the casino still offer blackjack since they have so little house edge in the game?
-Well, the simple answer to this question is that most players would not make an effort or take their time to ensure the house edge is low.
+Well, the simple answer to this question is that most players would not make an effort or take their time to ensure the house edge is low but these guides can help you do exactly that.
+With such a small house edge, there is value to be had.

 How to Reduce the House Edge in Blackjack